Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 Since I started this analysis to beat my curiosity of my likely salary I gave the model my details and the results are :

 ![](../imgs/Birinder_Prediction.PNG) <br>
-`**Figure 14**`
+`**Figure 18**`

 It means I have 52% chance of earning more than `>$50k` based on the trained model.

-Please let me know your feedback.
-All the analysis is available on my GitHub the URL of which is given below.
+Thanks for reading the post and please let me know your feedback.
+All the analysis is available on my GitHub.

 GitHub repository of analysis: [GitHub_Repository](https://github.com/Birinder1469/Income_Prediction) <br>
 Email address : birinder1469@gmail.com